CORPORATE SOCIAL RESPONSIBILITY POLICY

 7. CSR ACTIVITIES / AREAS TO BE COVERED

-Over the years the Company or Group has been involved in a number of community focused activities, in the areas of health, education and preservation of the country’s rich culture and heritage.
-Continuing the tradition, it is recommended that the Company may focus primarily on the following activities, areas or subjects (hereinafter referred to as “CSR activities”):
+7.1 Over the years the Company or Group has been involved in a number of community focused activities, in the areas of health, education and preservation of the country’s rich culture and heritage.
+Continuing the tradition, it is recommended that the Company may focus primarily on the following activities, areas, or subjects (hereinafter referred to as “CSR activities”):

-7.2 Activities or projects that benefit only the employees of the company and their families shall not be considered as CSR activities.
+7.2 Activities or projects that benefit only the employees of the Company and their families shall not be considered as CSR activities.

 8. IMPLEMENTATION CSR ACTIVITIES